 - Know how much weight you can put on one pallet – an overloaded stackable pallet could break, bend your pallet racks or be too heavy for your forklift to handle.

-Our advice is to always make sure your pallets are stacked evenly, otherwise they might shift during the handling process.
+Our advice is to always make sure your pallets are stacked evenly, otherwise, they might shift during the handling process.
 If your pallets are not stacked with items of similar weight, make sure you place the heavier ones in the centre.
 By doing this, the weight gets concentrated there and pallets should therefore not shift and tumble.
 Another possibility is to place the heavy items on the bottom part of the pallet.
-Whatever you do, just make sure the weight of the pallet isn’t unbalanced and the heavier items are not placed on the top or on the corners of the pallet, otherwise this will lead to shifting.
+Whatever you do, just make sure the weight of the pallet isn’t unbalanced and the heavier items are not placed on the top or on the corners of the pallet, otherwise, this will lead to shifting.

 Where to find pallets

 Various pallets can be easily purchased online or in hardware stores.
 When making a purchase, check which kind of a pallet you need, and opt for stackable pallets.
-There is also an ongoing debate about pros and cons of either wooden or plastic pallets.
+There is also an ongoing debate about the pros and cons of either wooden or plastic pallets.
 The former ones are still the most popular option on the market as they are very durable and rigid and can support heavy loads.
 They are also cheaper than plastic pallets as they are generally not returned to the customer.
-On the other hand, plastic pallets cost almost twice as much as the wooden ones, but can be reused more times.
-When deciding which pallet to use, you should therefore take into consideration all the aspects and needs of your shipment.
+On the other hand, plastic pallets cost almost twice as much as the wooden ones but can be reused more times.
+When deciding which pallet to use, you should, therefore, take into consideration all the aspects and needs of your shipment.

 Moreover, if you’re planning to ship pallets from Slovenia or Croatia, you can also avoid the hassle and purchase a stackable pallet directly from Eurosender.

 Are there extra costs if the pallets are non-stackable?